-For example, the USA has prohibited travel from the Schengen Zone to the USA for foreign nationals who have been in the Schengen Zone at any point for 14 days prior to their arrival in the USA.
-Therefore, the restrictions do not apply to US citizens, immediate family of US citizens or those with legal permanent residency in the country.
-Restrictions are also in place for traveling to and from China and it is possible that more restrictions will occur as the situation develops.
-Travellers from Italy, Iran and South Korea (in particular) face traveling restrictions but once again, it is very difficult to predict how this crisis will develop.
+For example, the USA has prohibited travel from the Schengen Zone to the USA for foreign nationals who have been in the Schengen Zone at any point for 14 days before their arrival in the USA.
+Therefore, the restrictions do not apply to US citizens, the immediate family of US citizens or those with legal permanent residency in the country.
+Restrictions are also in place for travelling to and from China, and more restrictions may occur as the situation develops.
+Travellers from Italy, Iran and South Korea (particularly) face travelling restrictions, but once again, it is tough to predict how this crisis will develop.

-For our clients who have come to Germany from abroad this uncertainty can be particularly worrying.
-This is especially the case when they have arrived with a short-term Schengen / Business visa and may now need an unexpected visa extension.
+For our clients who have come to Germany from abroad, this uncertainty can be particularly worrying.
+This is especially when they have arrived with a short-term Schengen / Business visa and may now need an unexpected visa extension.

 Both visas are very similar and are legislated for under § 6 German Residence Act.
 The same reasons apply when looking for an extension of the Business and Schengen Visas.